educelab/ink-id/README.rst

 .. code-block:: bash

-   $ inkid-train-and-predict -d ~/data/lunate-sigma/grid-2x5.json -o ~/data/out/ -k 7 --final-prediction-on-all
+   $ inkid-train-and-predict ~/data/lunate-sigma/grid-2x5.json ~/data/out/ -k 7 --final-prediction-on-all

 It is possible to run all of these with one command if using ``sbatch`` on the server.
 Example:

 .. code-block:: bash

-   $ sbatch --array=0-4%2 scripts/slurm_train_and_predict.sh -d ~/data/CarbonPhantomV3.volpkg/working/2/Col2_k-fold-characters-region-set.json -o ~/data/out/col2_not_flattened --final-prediction-on-all
+   $ sbatch --array=0-4%2 scripts/slurm_train_and_predict.sh ~/data/CarbonPhantomV3.volpkg/working/2/Col2_k-fold-characters-region-set.json ~/data/out/col2_not_flattened --final-prediction-on-all

 After performing a run for each value of k, each will have created a directory of output.
 If these are all in the same parent directory, there is a script to merge together the individual predictions into a final prediction image.
 If ``--best-f1`` is passed, it will take the prediction with the best f1 score for each individual region, rather than the final prediction for that region.
 Example: